Alex-Momotov/news_scraper/README.md

 # Scraping Reuters Archive

 ### The algorithm scrapes the Thomson Reuters archive between custom dates at an average rate of 200,000 news stories per day.
-In addition I include Jupyter Notebook running statistical analysis of scraped news such as number of atricles published by Reuters per weekday/month, distribution of news categories and others.
+In addition I include Jupyter Notebook running statistical analysis of scraped news such as number of articles published by Reuters per weekday/month, distribution of news categories and others.

 ## Requirements
 - bs4 (BeautifulSoup)